What Kids Need When Classmates Reject Them

 Mark, 14, asked his mom to take a day trip with him on Saturday morning.
 His mom, Jennifer, reminded him that he had a birthday party to go to later that day and said they could take the trip next weekend.
 “My friend dis-invited me yesterday,” said Mark, quietly.
 “He texted me, saying that the party is just for his closest friends.
 He’s sorry, but he made a mistake.”
 Mark’s mom wanted to give an earful to the friend’s parents, but decided that it would make her son, and his ADHD, stand out more.

 We all know that kids with attention deficit disorder (ADHD or ADD) need friends, or just a good buddy they can count on when they want to laugh, cry, or act goofy.
 Parents of kids with ADHD take creative avenues — befriending parents they don’t like because their son gets along with their son — to arrange friendships for them.

 A new study in the Journal of Abnormal Child Psychology suggests that while having friends sets the table for a successful life, being rejected by those friends pulls the tablecloth out from under a child in ways that parents or children can’t imagine.

-Kids with ADHD who are rejected have higher rates of cigarette smoking, delinquency, anxiety, depression, and are more likely to engage in antisocial behavior, which can last into adulthood.
+Kids with ADHD who are rejected have higher rates of cigarette smoking, delinquency, anxiety, mood disorders, and are more likely to engage in antisocial behavior, which can last into adulthood.

 Kids who are shown the door by classmates …